datalakehouse/docs/SEARCH.md

 This can be run multiple times and has to be run at least once before the other commands that add documents to the index.

-The index name in Elasticsearch is `devportal`.
+The index name in Elasticsearch is `docs`.

 # Developer Portal page indexing